 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to, your desire for an upgrade in your characterization of service and contention that you have complied and completed all requirements for a discharge change.
-For purposes of clemency and equity consideration, the Board noted you provided a Department of Veterans Affairs document but no supporting documentation describing post-service accomplishments or advocacy letters.
+These included, but were not limited to, your desire for an upgrade in your characterization of service and contention that you had HIV while serving, was made aware of health issues, and you went UA due to lack of support for your condition.
+For purposes of clemency and equity consideration, the Board noted you did not provide any supporting evidence for your application.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
 Specifically, the Board determined that your misconduct, as evidenced by your SILT discharge, outweighed these mitigating factors.
 In making this finding, the Board considered the seriousness of your misconduct and found that your conduct showed a complete disregard for military authority and regulations.
-Further, the Board also noted that the misconduct that led to your request to be discharged in lieu of trial by court-martial was substantial and, more likely than not, would have resulted in a punitive discharge and/or extensive punishment at a court-martial.
-Therefore, the Board determined that you already received a large measure of clemency when the convening authority agreed to administratively separate you in lieu of trial by court-martial; thereby sparing you the stigma of a court-martial conviction and possible punitive discharge.
-Finally, the Board was unable to discern from your application or record what "requirements" you completed to qualify for a discharge change but noted that you provided no evidence to support a finding that an error or injustice exists with your record.
+Further, the Board noted that the misconduct that led to your request to be discharged in lieu of trial by court-martial was substantial and determined that you already received a large measure of clemency when the convening authority agreed to administratively separate you in lieu of trial by court-martial; thereby sparing you the stigma of a court-martial conviction and possible punitive discharge.
+Finally, the Board observed that you provided no evidence, other than your statement, to substantiate your contentions.

 As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant an OTH characterization.
-While the Board carefully considered the evidence you submitted in mitigation, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
-Ultimately, the Board concluded the mitigation evidence you provided was insufficient to outweigh the seriousness of your misconduct.
+Even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.